Menu

 I don’t know anything about Padma Bhushan award, nobody told me about it.
 If I have been awarded the Padma Bhushan, I refused to accept it.”

-Soon, an official from the home ministry stated that his wife was informed about the award over the phone a day before the award distribution ceremony.
-[13]The Indian Express He said,
+An official from the home ministry later stated that his wife was informed about the award over the phone a day before the award distribution ceremony.
+The official said,

 She was informed about the award.
 There was a full day between the call and the announcement but we didn’t hear anything.”

-• The official Twitter handle of CPIM tweeted soon after Buddhadeb Bhattacharya turned down the Padma Bhushan Award in January 2022.
-They stated that the work of CPIM was for the people and not for awards.
-[14]Frontline They wrote,
+• After he turned down the award, the official Twitter handle of CPI(M) tweeted that the work of CPI(M) was for the people and not for awards.